hecate-lang/hecate-documentation/hecate-v0.0.1.md

 The only exception is the `entry` function.
 As this represents the entry point of the program, it can not be called inside the program itself.

 ### Scope Expressions
 Scope expressions are defined as a sequence of statements embraced by curly parenthesis.
 Every return value of a scope expression must have the same type.
-One can also optionally supply an expression at the end of a scope expression which serves as an implicit return statement.
+One can also optionally supply an expression at the end of a scope which is what the scope evaluates to.

 ```
 {
   let a = 10;
-  let b = 100;
-  return a + b;
-}

-{
-  let a = 10;
-  a // implicit return
+  a
 }
 ```